ibas1989/Yoga-v1/DEPLOYMENT_GUIDE.md

     - Test that students are immediately added to the attendee list after selection/creation
     - Test that the AddStudentDialog closes automatically after adding a student
     - Test that users can continue completing the session immediately after adding students
+    - ✅ FIXED: Verify that both existing student selection and new student creation work properly
+    - ✅ FIXED: Verify that students appear in "Added Attendees (Not Planned)" section with green highlighting
+    - ✅ FIXED: Verify that existingStudentIds parameter correctly filters out originally planned students
     - Test responsive design works properly on both mobile and desktop views
     - Verify proper alignment and UI consistency across different screen sizes
 - ✅ NEW: Test Notes listing interface cleanup